Pachyrhizus

-Pachyrhizus is a small genus of five or six species of tropical and subtropical plants growing from large, often edible taproots.
+Pachyrhizus is a genus of flowering plants in the legume family, Fabaceae.
+It includes five or species of herbs and subshrubs native to the tropical and subtropical Americas, ranging from northern Mexico to northwestern Argentina.
+Typical habitat is seasonally-dry tropical forest and thicket, often at forest margins, in scrub vegetation, and in open grassy areas.
+Plants in the genus grow from large, often edible taproots.

 Jícama

 The jícama /ˈhɪkəmə/ or yam bean (P. erosus) is a vine widely grown for its large (10–15 cm diameter and up to 20 kg weight), spherical or elongated taproot.
 After removal of the thick, fibrous brown skin, the white flesh of the root can be eaten cooked or raw.
 Crisp, moist, and slightly sweet, the flesh draws comparison with that of the apple.
 The plant produces seeds that are comparable to lima beans, and that are sometimes eaten when young in places where the jicama is native.
 The mature seeds contain high levels of rotenone, a chemical used as an insecticide and pesticide.
 The remainder of the jícama plant is very poisonous.

 Jícama comes from the New World; the name jícama is used in Central / South America.
 Today, pachyrhizus erosus is grown throughout Asia.
 In China, the root is known as cold potato; in Malaysia, sengkuang; in Indonesia, bengkoang; in the Philippines, singkamas; in Thailand, mankew.
 It is eaten raw and used in stir fried dishes.